-If you are, or know someone who is, interested in this law, be sure to read all of its nine substantive sections129 before deciding to make a declaration under it or recommending that someone else do so.
+If you are (or know someone who is) interested in this law, be sure to read all of it134 before deciding to make a declaration under it (or recommending that someone else do so).
 Not everyone will want to have such a declaration.
-But the law ensures that each adult has that choice.
+It is entirely the patient's choice.